TaitoUnited/taito-cli/docs/tutorial/03-version-control.md

 ## 3. Version control

-Taito-cli provides some version control commands that make it easier for you to follow commonly defined version control conventions.
-An organization may also override the default version control conventions with a custom taito-cli plugin.
+Taito CLI provides some version control commands that make it easier for you to follow commonly defined version control conventions.
+An organization may also override the default version control conventions with a custom Taito CLI plugin.

 > All commit messages must be structured according to the [Angular git commit convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines) (see also [Conventional Commits](http://conventionalcommits.org/)).
 This is because application version number and release notes are generated automatically for production release by the [semantic-release](https://github.com/semantic-release/semantic-release) library.